EnriqueEP81/protobuf-broker-cli/README.md

-# protobuf-broker-cli
+# protobuf-sender
-This project provides a CLI tool that serializes a JSON file into a [Protocol Buffers](https://developers.google.com/protocol-buffers) message and sends it to a RabbitMQ queue.
+This project provides a CLI tool that serializes a JSON file into a [Protocol Buffers](https://developers.google.com/protocol-buffers) message and sends it to a RabbitMQ queue (**person-queue**).
 It also supports consuming messages from the queue using a parameter.
 It is developed using Java 17+ and Spring Boot.